Suraj Parkash Marwah Shooting Floor Inaugurated by Dr. L. Murugan, MoS for Information and Broadcasting - www.lokmattimes.com

 Suraj Parkash Marwah Shooting Floor Inaugurated by Dr. L. Murugan, MoS for Information and Broadcasting

-Noida (Uttar Pradesh) [India] October 18: In a historic visit to Marwah Studios at Noida Film City, Dr. L. ...
+PNN Noida (Uttar Pradesh) [India], October 18: In a historic visit to Marwah Studios at Noida Film City, Dr. ...

 The Minister's visit was marked by an in-depth tour of the Marwah Studios campus, where he personally examined the wide array of facilities and departments, including production studios, post-production units, the Animation, Visual Effects, Gaming, and Comics (AVGC) division, Artificial Intelligence (AI) units, the expansive library, amphitheater, screening theaters, fine arts departments and education & training facilities.
 His keen interest in the infrastructure and its contribution to the Indian media industry was evident throughout the visit.